 Highlights: Devoted, Jolly, Comical

-Though the Japanese Spitz is not officially recognized by the American Kennel Club, they are a Foundation Stock Service (FSS) breed.
+Though the Japanese Spitz is not officially recognized by the American Kennel Club, they are recognized by the Foundation Stock Service (FSS).
 Still, it doesn’t take away from the fact that these dogs are very playful and love to have fun.

 Physical exercise is appreciated by the Japanese Spitz, but they’ll be just as content relaxing on their favorite human’s lap.
 But because they’re such fluffy dogs, expect to see moderate to heavy shedding throughout the year.